What should you ask your child’s doctor about retinoblastoma?

-- What are the risks or side effects to the treatments you suggest?
+- What are the risks and side effects of the suggested treatments?

-- How might treatment affect the growth of the area around my child’s eye?
+- Will treatment affect the growth of the area around my child’s eye?

 - Is there any risk of this type of tumor occurring in our other children or relatives?

-- Should we consider genetic testing?
-If the results are positive, what should be done?
+- Should we consider genetic counseling and testing?

 - What type of follow-up will my child need after treatment?